thomasWeise/aitoa/book/comparing/statistics/average/README.md

 There is no guarantee whatsoever that a solution of mean quality exists in an experiment.

 It should be noted that it is very common in literature to report arithmetic means of results.
+While I personally think we should emphasize reporting medians over means, if we need to pick one.
+But there is no need to just pick one:
-While I personally think we should emphasize reporting medians over means, I suggest to report both to be on the safe side &ndash; as we did in our JSSP experiments.
+I suggest to report both to be on the safe side &ndash; as we did in our JSSP experiments.
+Indeed, personally, the maybe best idea would be to consider both the mean and median value and then take the worst of the two.
+This should provide a conservative and robust outlook on algorithm performance.